syedsaqib2457/php-hash/readme.md

 ### Understand the Benefits of an Automated Cloud Infrastructure API

-Use GhostCompute API automation with these built-in benefits for deployed nodes.
+Use NodeCompute API automation with these built-in benefits for deployed nodes.

 #### Deployment

 Simply transform dedicated servers and virtual machines with IPv4 and IPv6 addresses into powerfully-automated nodes.

-Learning how to use GhostCompute is much easier than deploying, monitoring, securing and scaling network components manually.
+Learning how to use NodeCompute is much easier than deploying, monitoring, securing and scaling network components manually.

 Securely connect each node with one line of code that automatically downloads standalone open-source scripts for automation to add, edit and delete nodes and node security rules.